huangfrederick/huangfrederick.github.io/work.md

 ---

 Here is the most recent collection of projects I have done lately.
 Additional details can be found in my CV.
+This page is still a work in progress.
+Links and documents may not be available just yet.
 <br />
 <br />